jindrichmynarz/dissertation/parts/evaluation.md

 <!--
 Due to the large effort required by setting up an online evaluation, we decided to balance the shortcoming of offline evaluation with qualitative evaluation.
-We used offline evaluation to prescreen viable matchmaking methods and configurations to select fewer promising variants that we subsequently consulted using semi-structured interviews with domain experts and prospective users of the matchmakers.
+We used offline evaluation to pre-screen viable matchmaking methods and configurations to select fewer promising variants that we subsequently consulted using semi-structured interviews with domain experts and prospective users of the matchmakers.
 -->

 <!--